derfabio/Codewars/README.md

 # Codewars
-My solutions for various Katas on Codewars.com
+My solutions for various coding problems (also known as Katas) on codewars.com.
+For now I stick to Java.

-- 23rd February 2023:
+- Fabio
-Starting today.
-Java only until further notice.
-F